ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ### HP Omnibook 800

 Later omnibook, does not use AAs.
 Dead battery.
+Left function key came loose from the board when it was shipped to me.
+Looks like an easy repair with epoxy, but I haven't attempted it yet.

 $125 + shipping